-The following selected historical information as of and for the years ended December 31, 2015, 2014 and 2013 has been derived from the audited financial statements of Kindred Biosciences and should be read in conjunction with "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of

-Operations" and "Item 8.
-Financial Statements and Supplementary Data" included elsewhere in this Annual Report on Form 10-K. The Statement of Operations and Comprehensive Loss Data for the years ended December 31, 2015, 2014 and 2013, and the Balance Sheet Data as of December 31, 2015 and 2014 are derived from the audited financial statements which are included in the Form 10-K. The Balance Sheet Data as of December 31, 2013 is derived from audited financial statements which are not included in this Form 10-K. The historical results are not necessarily indicative of the results of operations to be expected in the future.
+The following selected historical information as of and for the years ended December 31, 2016, 2015 and 2014 has been derived from the audited consolidated financial statements of Kindred Biosciences and should be read in conjunction with "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Item 8.
+Financial Statements and Supplementary Data" included elsewhere in this Annual Report on Form 10-K. The Statement of Operations and Comprehensive Loss Data for the years ended December 31, 2016, 2015 and 2014, and the Balance Sheet Data as of December 31, 2016 and 2015 are derived from the audited consolidated financial statements which are included in the Form 10-K. The Balance Sheet Data as of December 31, 2014 is derived from audited financial statements which are not included in this Form 10-K. The historical results are not necessarily indicative of the results of operations to be expected in the future.